Install Redis on Linux, macOS, and Windows

 redis-cli is without arguments: the program will start in interactive mode.
 You can type different commands and see their replies.

 By default Redis binds to all the interfaces and has no authentication at all.
 If you use Redis in a very controlled environment, separated from the external internet and in general from attackers, that's fine.
 However if an unhardened Redis is exposed to the internet, it is a big security concern.
-If you are not 100% sure your environment is secured properly, please check the following steps in order to make Redis more secure, which are enlisted in order of increased security.
+If you are not 100% sure your environment is secured properly, please check the following steps in order to make Redis more secure:

 - Make sure the port Redis uses to listen for connections (by default 6379 and additionally 16379 if you run Redis in cluster mode, plus 26379 for Sentinel) is firewalled, so that it is not possible to contact Redis from the outside world.